 Hi!
 I’m Kristian.
-My sobriety date is July 13, 2021.
+I’ve been sober since July 13, 2021.